AdobeDocs/experience-manager-65.es-ES/help/sites-developing/ht-proxy-server.md

 ---
-title: Cómo utilizar la herramienta Proxy Server
+title: Cómo utilizar la herramienta de servidor proxy
 seo-title: How to use the Proxy Server Tool
 description: El servidor proxy actúa como un servidor intermedio que transmite solicitudes entre un cliente y un servidor
 seo-description: The proxy server acts as an intermediate server that relays requests between a client and a server